 - Sessions - Contextual objects to store objects during testing.

 - Load DSL - The DSL to write your load tests.

 - Configuration - Configuration guide for your load testing project.

-- Test Users in Simulations - Test users in load tests.
+- Test Users - Test users in load tests.